daulvec/VtMB---Fashionista/README.md

 This is a large all-in-one overhaul.
 It contains HD textures for basically the full game, a new UI, new music, and its own Reshade.

-### To Come

-I plan on getting some other quest mods and expansions added to the game so I can play them eventually, such as the following:

-- Clan Quest Mod
-- Bloodlines Extreme
-- VTMB Prelude
-- Ming Xiao Romance
-- Vampire The Masquerade: Bloodlines - RTX Remaster
-  - This has been tested and is not working with the list.
-I will continue to work on it to see if we can get it working.

-These will probably be required to be alternative profiles and I want to test them before I release them.

 ## Updating Fashionista

 When an update is released, please always check the [changelog](changelog.md) first.
 Backup your saves before you commit to any updates.
 Wabbajack doesn't usually touch save files, but it does have the ability to delete them if it wanted to.